These general Terms and Conditions of use (hereinafter referred to as "the T&Cs") govern the relationship between:

 2.4.
 Categories of donations

 Donations can be one-time or monthly.
-In the case of a monthly donation, the Donor shall, in particular, provide all the bank information allowing the monthly withdrawal of a specified amount from his/her user account linked to the payment institute (PSP) mandated to carry out financial transactions.
+In the case of a monthly donation, the Donor shall, in particular, provide all the bank information allowing the monthly withdrawal of a specified amount from his/her user account linked to the payment institute (PSP) mandated to carry out financial transactions with the nonprofit partner.

 2.5 Irrevocability of the one-time donation - no retraction

 The Donor may not revoke an unconditional one-time cash donation.
 The online donation to a nonprofit organization giving entitlement to a tax reduction constitutes a manual donation in cash which cannot be qualified as a contract of sale or a contract for the provision of services (within the meaning of Article L121-17 of the French Consumer Code; consequently, online manual donation is outside the scope of Article L121-21 of the Consumer Code and cannot give rise to the exercise of the right of withdrawal).
 In addition, online donations are effectively instant, and thus, are in effect immediately.
 Therefore, no refund of a one-time online donation to a Partner Organization can be made.